Peace Bridge – Gateway Connections Improvement

 - Temporary relocation of the existing Ramp N while building the lowered tunnel section for the new Ramp N

-- Demolition and reconstruction of the existing pedestrian trail and bridge over CSX railway tracks and I-190
+- Demolition and reconstruction of the pedestrian trail and the bridge over the CSX railway tracks and I-190

 - Construction of Ramp D over Ramp N